s9e/TextFormatter/docs/Cookbook/General/10_Renderers.md

 $configurator = new s9e\TextFormatter\Configurator;
 $configurator->setRendererGenerator('PHP', 'MyRenderer', '/path/to/MyRenderer.php');

-// Will return an instance of MyRenderer (the PHP renderer) and save its source
+// Will return an instance of MyRenderer (the PHP renderer) and save it to /path/to/MyRenderer.php
-// to the specified path
 $configurator->getRenderer();
 ```